mjbieren/Coleochaetophyceae_Phylogenomics/README.md

 # Introduction

-Above, I've portrayed the pipeline in which the Coleochaetophyceae Phylogenomics Project was executed.
+This repository documents the pipeline used in the **Coleochaetophyceae Phylogenomics Project**.

+The workflow below outlines the steps involved, from raw RNA-Seq data acquisition to final analyses.

+---

-## 0. RNA Seq Data
+## 0. RNA-Seq Data Acquisition

-This was either obtained from the SRA database .
-Or obtained in-house.
-All in-house strains were cultivated in 3NBBM (medium [26a](https://doi.org/10.1111/j.1438-8677.1997.tb00659.x)) at 18°C under full-spectrum fluorescent lamps (25-35 µmol photons m<sup>−2</sup> s<sup>−1</sup>; 14:10h light-dark cycle). <br/>
+RNA-Seq data used in this project originated from two sources:

+- **Publicly available datasets** obtained via the NCBI Sequence Read Archive (SRA)
+- **In-house generated RNA-Seq libraries** from selected Coleochaetophyceae strains

+---

+### 🧫 In-House Strain Cultivation and RNA Extraction

+Strains cultivated in-house were grown in **3NBBM medium** ([medium 26a](https://doi.org/10.1111/j.1438-8677.1997.tb00659.x)) under the following conditions:

+- Temperature: 18°C
+- Lighting: Full-spectrum fluorescent lamps (25–35 µmol photons m<sup>−2</sup> s<sup>−1</sup>)
+- Light cycle: 14 h light / 10 h dark

+After 6 weeks of growth:

+1. **Harvesting**:
-After 6 weeks, 50ml of the culture was centrifuged for 5 min at 20°C at 11000 rpm.
-The supernatant was removed, and the pellet was transferred into the Tenbroek tissue homogenizer and manually disrupted for 10 min on ice.
+   - 50 mL of culture was centrifuged for 5 min at 20°C at 11,000 rpm.
-Further Extraction was then done with the RNA from the Spectrum™ Plant Total RNA Kit (Sigma-Aldrich Chemie GmbH, Germany) according to the manufacturer’s instructions.
-DNAse I treatment (Thermo Fisher, Waltham, MA, USA) was applied to the RNA samples, and their quality and quantity were assessed using a 1% agarose gel with an SDS stain, and nanodrop (Thermo Fisher), respectively.
-The RNA samples were shipped on dry ice to Novogene (Cambridge, UK).

-At Novogene (Cambridge, UK), the samples underwent quality checks using a Bionanalyzer (Agilent Technologies Inc., Santa Clara, CA, USA), and library preparation was performed based on polyA enrichment and using directional mRNA library preparation.
-The libraries were quality checked and sequenced using the NovaSeq 6000 platform (Illumina) with Novogene dual adapters: <br/>5’- AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT-3’ <br/>for read 1 and <br/>5’- GATCGGAAGAGCACACGTCTGAACTCCAGTCACGGATGACTATCTCGTATGCCGTCTTCTGCTTG-3’
+   - The supernatant was discarded, and the pellet was transferred to a Tenbroek tissue homogenizer.
+   - Cells were manually disrupted for 10 minutes on ice.

+2. **RNA Extraction**:
+   - Total RNA was extracted using the **Spectrum™ Plant Total RNA Kit** (Sigma-Aldrich, Germany), following the manufacturer's protocol.
+   - **DNAse I treatment** (Thermo Fisher, USA) was applied to remove genomic DNA.

+3. **Quality Assessment**:
+   - RNA quality was verified on a 1% SDS-stained agarose gel.
+   - Concentration and purity were assessed using a Nanodrop spectrophotometer (Thermo Fisher).

+4. **Sample Shipment**:
+   - Purified RNA was shipped on **dry ice** to **Novogene (Cambridge, UK)** for sequencing.

+---

+### 🧬 Library Preparation & Sequencing (Novogene)

+At Novogene:

+- RNA quality was re-evaluated using a **Bioanalyzer** (Agilent Technologies).
+- mRNA libraries were prepared using **polyA enrichment** and **strand-specific (directional) protocols**.
+- Sequencing was performed on the **Illumina NovaSeq 6000 platform** using dual-index adapters.

+#### Adapter Sequences:

+- **Read 1 Adapter**:
+  `5’- AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT -3’`

+- **Read 2 Adapter**:
+  `5’- GATCGGAAGAGCACACGTCTGAACTCCAGTCACGGATGACTATCTCGTATGCCGTCTTCTGCTTG -3’`

+---

 ## 1. FastQC & MultiQC
-[FastQC](https://github.com/s-andrews/FastQC) ([Simon Andrews](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)) was used as a quality control, as very bad samples (Either from our in-house or downloaded from the SRA set) were then identified to be removed.
-Even if we removed the bad reads, some of them had such a low read count after trimming that we decided not to include them in our sample list and, therefore not included within the project. <br/>For more information on how FastQC was used within the project, go to [FASTQC](Scripts/01_FastQC).</br></br> For more information on FastQC please go to their site http://www.bioinformatics.babraham.ac.uk/projects/fastqc/
+[FastQC](https://github.com/s-andrews/FastQC) ([Simon Andrews](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)) was used as a quality control, as very bad samples (Either from our in-house or downloaded from the SRA set) were then identified to be removed. <br/>For more information on how FastQC was used within the project, go to [FASTQC](Scripts/01_FastQC).</br></br> For more information on FastQC please go to their site http://www.bioinformatics.babraham.ac.uk/projects/fastqc/

 ## 2. Trinity *de novo* Assembly
 After FastQC quality control, all samples were then assembled with the Trinity pipeline. <br/>First, the adapters were trimmed with [Trimmomatic](https://github.com/usadellab/Trimmomatic) ([A. M Bolger et al_2014](https://academic.oup.com/bioinformatics/article/30/15/2114/2390096)) with the settings: